 Guest Author: Dr. Robert André LaFleur

-A friend, Robert André LaFleur, has read and thoroughly dissected the full report.
+Today I welcome friend and guest author Dr. Robert André LaFleur.
+He has read and thoroughly dissected the full Mueller Report.
 Two nights ago he posted his impressions on Facebook in a kind of photo-essay format.
 His presentation is unusual and very engaging.
 He was kind enough to allow me reprint it here.

 Robert is a professor of History and Anthropology at Beloit University in Wisconsin where he is Chair of Asian Studies and History.
 I came to know Robert by way of my late grandfather, Dr. William Edgar Geil, the first person to walk the entire Great Wall of China.
 Robert is probably the leading academic authority on my grandfather.
 This is an interesting story which I’ve documented on my website, including video of a lecture given by Robert at the Doylestown Historical Society near Philadelphia.